Executive Committee of the Petrograd Soviet: History

 During World War I, on 22 February 1917 (Julian Calendar) Tsar Nikolai II decided to leave Petrograd and travel to the front.
 The following day minor riots began on International Women's Day.
 Within a few days, riots morphed into a revolution in Russia's capital city - the February Revolution.
 The Tsar abdicated at Pskov on the afternoon of 2 March.

 On March 1, the parliament, the State Duma had elected a Provisional Committee of the State Duma which later would be known as the Russian Provisional Government.
 Workers and soldiers had simultaneously (on the same date) founded the Petrograd Soviet on their own.
 This revolutionary assembly had several thousand people, and without any firm rules.
 As their meetings tended to be a blur of oration, the Socialist intellectuals in the Soviet formed an executive committee of their own, the Ispolkom, initially the provisional one, and later the permanent one.
 It was not elected by the Soviet, but self-appointed.

 All parties represented in the Petrograd Soviet had three members each.
 The Ispolkom soon began issuing orders, without consulting the provisional government.
 Their first five orders, usually merged under the name "Order No 1" aimed to stop conservative officers from making a counterrevolution, led to disaster at the front.
 The still unknown Stalin was among the Bolshevik representatives in the Ispolkom.

 The Ispolkom continued to compete with the provisional government.
 As the Ispolkom member Alexander Kerensky joined the government, Kerensky himself began to rise above both the Ispolkom and the government and became the Minister of War.
 The February Revolution, which the Ispolkom became a significant part of, wasn't a bloodbath.
 It had a democratic and Social Democratic background.
 But the new Russian state became volatile as the Provisional Government, the Ispolkom as well as Kerensky himself, wished to continue the war.

 After the October Revolution, the Bolsheviks under Lenin and Trotsky, dissolved the sitting Ispolkom, and imposed a new, Bolshevik dominated, Ispolkom.
 Its prior power was diminished.
 After the Bolsheviks moved Russia's capital back to Moscow, Petrograd as a city declined.
 So did the Petrograd Soviet and Ispolkom.

 Parties and movements

 All political parties and movements who were included in the entire Petrograd Soviet had representatives in the Ispolkom.
 They had in common a strong dislike of the autocratic monarchy.
-They all shared a fear of a counter-revolution.
-Some were more democratic than others, but should not be judged by their names.
-Most believed only a glorious victory in the war could lead to a better Russia, others did not.
 This is (an incomplete) list of political parties and movements who supported the February Revolution: